Advice for Road Traffic offences

 This is clearly an anomaly within the legal system which is seeing motorists being punished way in excess of the actual offence being committed.

 Drug driving is currently a legal minefield and many drivers are being treated unfairly by the system from court to court.
-Until there is a comprehensive legal process for handling drug drivers, its beneficial to seek advice and representation from drug driving motoring solicitors who can present your case effectively and who understand the pitfalls and weaknesses of current UK drug drive law.
+Until there is a comprehensive legal process for handling drug drivers, its beneficial to seek advice and representation from Patterson Law drug driving offence motoring solicitors who can present your case effectively and who understand the pitfalls and weaknesses of current UK drug drive law.

 Mobile Phone Driving Offences

 In order to be guilty of the offence, you have to be holding a phone while using it.

 This is often viewed differently by different Magistrates Courts.

 Stopping in a traffic jam, roadwork’s or at traffic lights is still classed as driving, and it is still an offence to use a hand held phone.